 - 1 (14.5 oz) can low-sodium beef broth

 - 2 1/2 Tbsp chopped fresh parsley, plus more for garnish

 - 1/2 tsp dried basil*

-- 1 cup uncooked long grain white or brown rice (I've tried and like both)
+- 1 cup uncooked long grain white or brown rice (I love both options)

 - Cheddar or mozzarella cheese, for serving (optional)